 Flooding and erosion are dramatic and potentially damaging natural hazards.
 Both urban settlement and agricultural activity have created potential flood problems by altering the flow patterns of rivers and streams in the Maitland and Nine Mile River watersheds.
 Good planning now restricts development in flood prone areas.
 There are however, several communities in the watershed that are at risk from flooding because of older development in flood prone areas.
 In addition, highly erodible bluffs along the Lake Huron shoreline create potential risks for shoreline development.

-The MVCA now has over 40 years of data from which to predict trends in water flows.
+Maitland Conservation now has over 45 years of data from which to predict trends in water flows.
 This information is used not only in flood situations, but also to monitor drought conditions across the watershed.

 Maitland Conservation Flood and Erosion Safety Services include:

 - Monitoring waterways and issuing flood bulletins to municipalities and the media.

 - Planning for flood and erosion emergencies and assisting municipalities to develop flood plans.

 - Providing mapping and hydrology services to our member municipalities.

 - Maintenance of flood and erosion control structures in Listowel, Goderich and the Municipality of Central Huron.

 - Working to help shoreline landowners understand the risk that bluff and gully erosion poses to development.